 The District 205 School Board yesterday approved leaving 14 staff positions with District 205 unfilled due to several former employees signing contracts with the Williamsfield or Abingdon-Avon School Districts.

 Human Resources Director Diane VanHootegem tells WGIL the co-op has been beneficial in the past.

-“Currently they have a lot of input and options there, but um if they want full control then they, they would have to decentralize to do that.”
+“Currently they have a lot of input and options there,” Van Hootegem said.
+“But if they want full control then they would have to decentralize to do that.”

 Because Galesburg is a relatively large district compared to the other co-op participants, it would have little impact on District 205.

 VanHootegem says Galesburg has enough special needs students and programs to make hiring special education program staff and psychologists worth the costs.